The Whole Child Vision

 A Need for Our Work across Care Settings

 Astonishingly, these problems are relatively easy to correct through the simple methods at right.
-Whole Child International is one of the only organizations in the world committed to solving these problems in the short term, and helping children in multiple forms of limited-resource group care for as long as the children are there.
+Whole Child International is one of the only organizations in the world committed to solving these problems regardless of care settings — helping children in multiple forms of limited-resource group care for as long as the children are there.

 In this video, a caregiver from the Managua area describes how Whole Child’s program incorporated the principles above into hands-on training and practical support within the childcare setting.